rlawrence41/pubassist/README.md

 https://<<yourdomain.com>>/generator/generator.php?resource=contact
 ```

-- Generated Applications: The generated SPAs are placed in the demo directory for use.
+- Generated Applications: The generated SPAs should be moved to the demo directory for use.
 This ensures that each application is available for interaction with the web service while maintaining a clean copy.
 If you make a change to the data structure, simply regenerate the application without interrupting your existing service.

-2. Example Class for a Contact resource.
+2. Sample Class for the Contact resource.
+Nearly every application requires a contact maintenance module.
 Below is a sample class generated for the contact resource:

 php
 Copy code